Russian forces leave Snake Island, keep up eastern assault - NewsBreak

 Snake Island sits along a busy shipping lane.
 Russia took control of it in the opening days of the war in the apparent hope of using it as a staging ground for an assault on Odesa.

-Ukrainian President Volodymyr Zelenskyy said that although the pullout did not guarantee the Black Sea region’s safety, it would “significantly limit” Russian activities there.

-“Step by step, we will push (Russia) out of our sea, our land, our sky,” he said in his nightly address.

-It was unclear if the evacuation of Snake Island meant a change in Moscow's designs on Ukraine's biggest port, which is crucial for shipping grain to Africa, the Middle East and other parts of the world.
+It was unclear if the evacuation meant a change in Moscow's designs on Ukraine's biggest port, which is crucial for shipping grain to Africa, the Middle East and other parts of the world.
 It's also the headquarters of the country's navy.

 The island — shrouded in myth since ancient times — early on took on legendary significance for Ukraine's resistance to the Russian invasion, when Ukrainian troops there reportedly received a demand from a Russian warship to surrender or be bombed.
 The answer supposedly came back, "Go (expletive) yourself.”